JustinLove/onelife-client-patches/README.md

 ### screen-edge-push

-Putting the pointer near the edge of the screen will nudge it over, up the normal limits used by the game engine.
+Putting the pointer near the edge of the screen will nudge it over, as far as your character remains in frame.

 Push speed can be configured in `settings/screenEdgePushSpeed.ini`.
 Default value is 10, speed of 0 (or even 1) will disable edge push.